Blake Lively Has Anxiety Over Perfect Life With Husband Ryan Reynolds And Kids As Movie Career Takes Off

 Unless she starts giving out actual reasons as to why her life sucks sometimes, the narratives will, as she said, stick.

 Her movie career is not going so bad either.
 She has three movies slated for 2018.
-The Rhythm Section, The Husband’s Secret and A Simple Favor are all marked as pre-production on IMDB, which means that she will get busy very soon.
+The Rhythm Section, The Husband’s Secret, and A Simple Favor are all marked as pre-production on IMDB, which means that she will get busy very soon.
 Her husband will also be releasing Deadpool 2 next year, which means that they will have to stagger their work schedules to be at home for the kids.

 Ryan Reynolds’ work in Deadpool garnered him a star on the Walk of Fame, which he attended with his wife and daughters.